 - Serve on various standing and ad-hoc committees and task forces within the School of Social Work.

 - Students select a practicum site through a structured self-selection process.
 Students meet with their assigned practicum liaison to generate ideas, interview with sites and select a site that has offered an opportunity to them.

 - Students learn about sites through flyers posted on our practicum board on the second floor of the School of Social Work, our internal Google practicum web page and the collaborative website.
 Agencies are welcome to send a one-page flyer that advertises their opportunities to the School for posting on the bulletin board and Google site.

 - Part-time M.S.W. students and some B.S.S.W. students need evening and weekend hours for their practica.
 If your agency can offer evening and weekend hours, please share the information with the Office of Field Education.

 - Students complete 300 hours for each practicum.
 The practicum must be completed in a minimum of 10 weeks and a maximum of 20 weeks.
 Therefore, students must complete between 15 and 30 hours per week.

 - All students may start a practicum as early as two weeks prior to the start of a semester, and have between 10-20 weeks to complete a practicum.
-However, school social work settings typically require an all-day, three-five day/week commitment for the entire school year.
-For all practica, student orientation and training can be counted toward the total required hours for the practicum.
+However, school social work settings typically require an all-day commitment three-to-five days per week for the entire school year.
+For all practica, student orientation and training can count toward the total required hours for the practicum.